 Contrary to popular belief, there are several larger cities in the Hudson Valley and these hubs offer train service for those visiting from the North and the South.
 White Plains, Poughkeepsie and Albany are just a few that I can think of off the top of my head.

 The Metro-North Railroad is the perfect way to get to and from the Hudson Valley and NYC.
 Unfortunately, the train only runs from Grand Central to Poughkeepsie (Hudson Line), Wassaic (Harlem Line), and Port Jervis, NY (Port Jervis Line).
+A car is then needed if you’re planning to travel to other parts of the region.

 Now, if you plan to travel from NYC to the Upper Hudson Valley Region (Hudson, Albany, Rhinecliff), then Amtrak is your best bet.
 I suggest you purchase your ticket in advance in order to get the best deal.